The Members of CEAT Limited

-The Company had at its AGM held on September 26 2014 appointed Messrs S R B C &CO LLP as the Statutory Auditors for a period of 3 (three) consecutive years from theconclusion of the fifty-fifth AGM to the conclusion of the fifty-eighth AGM subject toratification of their appointment every year.
-They have confirmed that their saidappointment if ratified at the ensuing AGM will be in compliance with Sections 139 and141 of the Companies Act 2013.
+The Company at its AGM held on September 26 2014 had appointed Messrs S R B C & COLLP as the Statutory Auditors for a period of 3 (three) consecutive years from theconclusion of the Fifty-Fifth Annual General Meeting to the conclusion of the Fifty-EightAnnual General Meeting subject to ratification of their appointment by the members everyyear.
+Further the first term of the appointment of Statutory Auditors expires at theconclusion of Fifty-Eight Annual General Meeting and pursuant to the provisions of Section139 (2) (b) an audit frim can be appointed for two terms of five consecutive years.Accordingly statutory auditors have confirmed that their appointment for a further termof 5 (five) years if approved at the ensuing Annual General Meeting would be incompliance with Sections 139 and 141 of the Companies Act 2013.

-The Board has appointed Messrs KPMG as Internal Auditors for the period of 1 (one) yearending on March 31 2017 under Section 138 of the Companies Act 2013 and they have completedthe internal audit as per the scope defined by the Audit Committee.
+The Board has appointed Messrs KPMG as Internal Auditors for the period of 1 (one) yearup to March 31 2018 under Section 138 of the Companies Act 2013 and they have completedthe internal audit as per the scope defined by the Audit Committee.

-The Company has appointed Messrs Parikh and Associates Company Secretaries to conductthe Secretarial Audit for the financial year ended March 31 2016.
-As required by Section204 of the Companies Act 2013 and rules made thereunder.
-The Secretarial Audit Reportfurnished by Messrs Parikh and Associates is annexed to this report as "AnnexureG".
+The Company has appointed Messrs Parikh and Associates Company Secretaries to conductthe Secretarial Audit for the financial year ended March 31 2017 as required by Section204 of the Companies Act 2013 and rules made thereunder.
+The Secretarial Audit Reportfurnished by Messrs Parikh and Associates is annexed to this report as "AnnexureH".

-The Board of Directors has appointed Messrs N. I. Mehta & Co.
-Cost Accountants asCost Auditors of the Company for FY 2016-17 and recommends ratification of theirremuneration by the Members at the ensuing AGM.
+The Board of Directors has appointed Messrs D. C. Dave & Co.
+Cost Accountants asCost Auditors of the Company for FY 2017-18 and recommends ratification of theirremuneration by the Members at the ensuing Annual General Meeting.